swcarpentry/good-enough-practices-in-scientific-computing/index.md

     data processing.
 This might feel frustratingly slow, but you will get faster with practice.
 The immediate payoff will be the ease with which you can re-do data preparation when new data arrives.
-You can also re-use data preparation logic in the future for related projects.
+You can also re-use data preparation steps in the future for related projects.
+For very large data sets, data preparation may also include writing and saving scripts to obtain the data or subsets of the data from remote storage.

+    Some data cleaning tools, such as
+    OpenRefine[^7], provide a graphical user
-    When scripting is not feasible, it's important to clearly document every manual action (what menu was used, what column was copied and pasted, what link was clicked, etc.).
+    interface, but also automatically keep track of each step in the process.
+When tools like these or scripting is not feasible, it's important to clearly document every manual action (what menu was used, what column was copied and pasted, what link was clicked, etc.).
 Often you can at least capture *what* action was taken, if not the complete *why*.
 For example, choosing a region of interest in an image is inherently interactive, but you can save the region chosen as a set of boundary coordinates.

-5.  ***Anticipate the need to use multiple tables (1e)***: Raw data, even if tidy, is not necessarily complete.
+5.  ***Anticipate the need to use multiple tables, and use a unique identifier for every record (1e)***: Raw data, even if tidy, is not necessarily complete.
 For example, the primary data table might hold the heart rate for individual subjects at rest and after a physical challenge, identified via a subject ID.
 Demographic